-An ecological threshold has been crossed and a significant amount of production and diversity has been lost when compared to the Reference state.
-Significant biotic and soil changes have negatively impacted energy flow and the nutrient and hydrologic cycles.
+An ecological threshold has been crossed and a significant amount of production and diversity has been lost, compared to the Reference State.
+Significant biotic and soil changes have negatively impacted energy flow, and the nutrient and hydrologic cycles.
 This is a very stable state, resistant to change due to the high tolerance of Kentucky bluegrass to grazing, the development of a shallow root system (root pan), and subsequent changes in hydrology and nutrient cycling.
-The loss of other functional/structural groups such as warm and cool-season bunch and rhizomatous grasses, forbs, and shrubs reduces the biodiversity productivity of this site.
+The loss of other functional/structural groups such as warm and cool-season bunch and rhizomatous grasses, forbs, and shrubs, reduces the biodiversity productivity of this site.

-- Kentucky bluegrass (Poa pratensis), grass - mountain rush (Juncus arcticus ssp. littoralis), grass
+- willow (Salix), tree - mountain rush (Juncus arcticus ssp. littoralis), grass - narrowleaf cattail (Typha angustifolia), other herbaceous - broadleaf cattail (Typha latifolia), other herbaceous

-Community 2.1 Kentucky Bluegrass and Mountain Rush
+Community 2.1 Narrowleaf Cattail, Broadleaf Cattail, and Mountain Rush